 It's a bit like pico de gallo with fresh corn added in.
 You will also see corn salsa referred to as corn pico.
 The fresh sweet corn pairs perfectly with the spiciness of chilies and all of the other crisp, fresh veggies that are in this recipe.

 How To Eat Corn Salsa

 You can eat this homemade salsa on a million different things.
 It's great as a topping

 Of course, it's great with a side of salty tortilla chips.
 But my favorite way to eat this fresh corn salsa is on grilled salmon.

 - Corn: Use fresh or frozen corn in this recipe.
 If you are using fresh corn you can use it raw, or for an extra flavor boost, roast, or grill the corn.

-- Red bell pepper: Red bell pepper adds a sweet crunch.
+- Red bell pepper adds a sweet crunch.

-- Serrano peppers: You can substitute jalapeños if you want to have a little less heat.
+- Serrano peppers: You can substitute jalapeño peppers if you want to have a less spicy corn salsa.